Him Mark Lai: Life

 The UCLA Asian American Center Press announced plans to publish his autobiography in 2009 or 2010, co-edited by Ruthanne Lum McCunn, Judy Yung, and Russell C. Leong.
 In 2010 the San Francisco Public Library Commission voted to rename its Chinatown branch after Lai.

 Organizations

 Him Mark Lai was what Albert Lowe calls a "stealth organizer," who was involved in progressive organizations throughout his life, strategically disguised as an interested researcher and scholar, and did not face the same community popularity or governmental scrutiny as higher profile Asian American activists of his era, such as Grace Lee Boggs and Yuri Kochiyama.
-Nevertheless, he was investigated by the FBI for his activities in Min Qing, as depicted in the 1991 film, The Chinatown Files.
+Nevertheless, he was investigated by the FBI for his activities in "Chinese American Democratic Youth League"/"Chinese American Youth Club"/"Min Qing"/"Mun Ching", a progressive group in San Francisco, as depicted in the 1980 film, The Chinatown Files.